codeforamerica/lv-trucks-map/README.md

 ## Usage / Installation

-This is almost 100% Javascript and HTML5; just load into a browser and run.
+This the front end is all Javascript and HTML5; just load into a browser and run.
 The back-end is a Rails server; see [that page][back-end] for details.

 If you need to customize the stylesheet, ```css/styles.css``` is auto-generated from ```css/styles.less```.
 You can use a LESS compiler of choice.